idoerg/authorator/README.md

 This will create a tex file with the authors affiliations.
 See `example_authors.tex` for the result of the input of `example_authors.csv`.
 Note that you need to [`\usepackage{authblk}`](https://www.ctan.org/pkg/authblk) in your LaTeX document to make this work.
+NEW: you can now run in Simple Mode (--simple) where you can do without authblk.
+See below for details.

 ### How to put the authors list in your LaTeX document